AnandKumar9/TechnicalNotes/03. iOS/09. Dependency Management/3. Swift Package Manager/Misc.md

 What is the right term?
 Libraries or Swift package?
 Are they the identical things?

-A company may prefer to distribute binaries instead of source files to protect intellectual property.
-Is there any such example, where a consumer app has added a binary package and the source code is not known to it. ([Distributing Binary Frameworks from Swift Packages](https://developer.apple.com/documentation/xcode/distributing-binary-frameworks-as-swift-packages) (Make binaries available to other developers by creating Swift packages that include one or more XCFrameworks) )
+A company may prefer to distribute binaries instead of source files to protect intellectual property (i.e. distribute xcFramework).
+So a consumer app has adds a binary package (i.e. xcFramework made available as a Swift Package). ([Distributing Binary Frameworks from Swift Packages](https://developer.apple.com/documentation/xcode/distributing-binary-frameworks-as-swift-packages) (Make binaries available to other developers by creating Swift packages that include one or more XCFrameworks) )

 To find out whether a package dependency is a binary dependency or if a source-based package depends (https://developer.apple.com/documentation/xcode/identifying-binary-dependencies)